amaranth-unm/amaranth-unm.github.io/contact.md

 # Get in Touch!
 We are excited to work with you!

-Soon you'll be able to use our shiny new amaranth email address, but until that's fully connected, please email Jonathan Seyfreid (jseyfreid@unm.edu) or Fred Gibbs (fwgibbs@unm.edu) with any questions or suggestions.
+We invite you to email us at <amaranth@unm.edu> with any questions or suggestions.

 ## Book time in the Studio
 Our preferred method for scheduling is to use our [bookings page](https://outlook.office.com/book/HistoryAmaranth@unmm.onmicrosoft.com/?ismsaljsauthenabled).
 This page is managed through UNM's Microsoft Teams, and it helps us keep our calendar organized, especially during crunch times of the semester